VHchavez/psi4numpy/Tutorials/04_Density_Functional_Theory/README.md

 - 4e GRAC: Demonstrates the failures of DFT for ionization potentials and illustrates the gradient regularized asymptotic correction (GRAC).

-- 4f Cubbe and Grid Files: Compares the DFT Grid with the rectangular grid used for the generation of cube files.
+- 4f Cube and Grid Files: Compares the DFT Grid with the rectangular grid used for the generation of cube files.